 Monroe County Schools offer numerous Advanced Placement classes and Dual Enrollment classes.

 Monroe County also offers diverse pathways for Career Technical Education.
 The school system offers various extracurricular activities including robotics.
 Students have been very successful in these programs.

 Monroe County School System has upgraded the wireless connectivity for all schools because teaching through technology is the key to student success as they pursue careers and post-secondary education.
 All schools have computer labs and portable computer carts that enhance students’ education.

 Monroe Academy, founded in 1969, is a private day school with approximately 380 students enrolled in K3 through 12th grade.
 The school is committed to “excellence in education in a Christian environment.”
-Over the past 10 years, the school’s graduation rate has been 100 percent and in an average year, 95 percent of graduates enter college with 75 percent receiving scholarships.
+The feeling of family is deeply rooted in the school with many students representing third and even fourth generations enrolled at Monroe Academy.

 Monroe Academy also offers a fully accredited daycare program for 3- and 4-year-olds.
 The facility is self-contained on the Monroe Academy campus, and is open from 6:45 a.m. to 5:15 p.m.
 Balanced and nutritional meals are provided to students, and each morning starts with devotion and morning prayer.